roytang/blog/collections/quotes/notes/2018/04/986259638038360065/index.md

 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/10156578078913912
 tags:
-- quotes
+- change
 title: ''
 ---

 Everyone thinks of changing the world, but no one thinks of changing himself.

-- Leo Tolstoy
+-- Leo Tolstoy